dovgarmr/go-archlinux/README.md

 ```

 `sudo systemctl edit --full clamav-clamonacc.service`
-<p>Compare below, similar to yours?
+<p>Compare below, similar?
 And notice under [Service], ExecStart= and --fdpass are not there?
-You can copy below and paste.</p>
+Add yourself or copy and paste.</p>

 ```
 # clamonacc systemd service file primarily the work of ChadDevOps & Aaron Brighton